berchev/ruby-downloader/README.md

 ## Supported platforms
 - MAC OS
-- All Linux platforms (no matter of different Architecture)
+- All Linux platforms any Architecture

 ## Requirements
 - setup of rbenv or RVM is recommended if you do not want to mess your system's gems.
 (I am using rbenv)